vtexdocs/dev-portal-content/docs/vtex-io/Store Framework Apps/b2b-components/vtex-quickorder.md

 - `SKU` column: SKU Reference ID (be aware that this is not the SKU ID displayed in your admin's Catalog).
 - `Quantity` column: SKU quantity you wish to add to the cart.

->ℹ Once uploaded, the spreadsheet is then validated.
+> ℹ️ Once uploaded, the spreadsheet is then validated.
 Based on the filled in SKU reference IDs, **Quickorder** will confirm whether the SKUs are in fact available for purchase.

 ### Custom Search Bar (`quickorder-autocomplete` block)